confluentinc/demo-trust/demo.md

 ## Stream Governance

 > So we've looked at security and elasticity, but what about the data itself?
-Confluent has Stream Governance tools to ensure your data is high quality, observable, and discoverable.
+That’s where Stream Governance come’s in -- the industry's only data governance suite for real-time event streaming.

 1. Show stream lineage for topic.
    - Drill into schema and show schema tag.

-    > In the Stream Lineage view, we can see the end-to-end data flow across the cluster.
+    > In the Stream Lineage view, we can see the end-to-end data flow from source to destination.
 It's not very interesting right now, but let's click into the purchases topic and look at the schema.
-Here we see a field tagged as "Sensitive".
-You can create your own tags or choose from suggested tags.
-Confluent has best-in-class data governance tools so you can enforce quality and promote discoverability.
+Confluent Schema Registry makes it easy to evolve schemas along with your business needs.
+Here we also see a field tagged as "Sensitive".
+Tags like this can be used to allow teams across your organization to discover the data they need.

+    > Make sure to check out our other demos that focus extensively on Stream Governance.

 ## Scale Access with RBAC -- Now with Kafka Resources

-> One of the most important aspects of any production system is how easy it is to manage access at scale.
-Let's see how that works.
+> So I have a secure, elastic cluster with high quality data.
+Now I just need to onboard hundreds of architects and developers to use it.
+And I need to do this responsibly so each one of them has only the minimum access they need.
+That's where Role Based Access Control (aka RBAC) comes in.

 1. Go to top-right hamburger menu -> Administration -> Accounts & access and search for "Chuck" to bring up all the users for this demo.

-    > Here we see org admin, env admin, developer lead, and two developers.
-Nobody wants to manage access for hundreds of users and applications.
-That's why you can use Role Based Access Control to give different people ownership over their own isolated part of the system.
+    > Here we see an org admin, environment admin, developer lead, and two developers.

 1. Show devlead's rolebinding on the trust-demo cluster.

-    > Jeff, the Developer Lead, has the `CloudClusterAdmin` role on the `trust-demo` cluster.
+    > The Developer Lead has the `CloudClusterAdmin` role on the `trust-demo` cluster.
+Here we start to see the beauty of Role Based Access Control -- I can delegate access management for this cluster to the Developer Lead, who in turn can grant access to the rest of the team.

 1. Go to top right hamburger menu -> Accounts & access -> Access to look at Michael's access.

-    > Introducing for the first time, Role Based Access Control at the Kafka resource level.
-As Jeff the Developer Lead, I can give my team the resource-level access they need to do their work.
+    > Let's look at one of the developers.
+Introducing for the first time, Role Based Access Control at the Kafka resource level.
+As the Developer Lead, I can give my team the resource-level access they need to do their work.

-    > This isn't just in the web console.
-All of this access control is made automation-friendly via API.
-Let's move to the command line.
+    > So we have some users onboarded with granular permissions established.
+That's not quite enough, though.
+I also need visibility into how these resources are being used.
+Let's go to the command line.

 ## Audit Logs